learninglab-dev/the-resources/data/work/publish/orientation.md

 4. Reading lab curation: finding some gUd texts, some thought-provokin' stuff

 Some ideas of my own include the following:
-5. Developing a sort of print media magazine that collects and highlights the various forces at work in the Lab, as well as the human faces behind them--could include recurring columns, like
+5. Developing a sort of print media magazine that collects and highlights the various forces at work in the Lab, as well as the human faces behind them--could include recurring columns, like magazines have advice columns or who-wore-it-betters (although this one would obviously take an axe to that spirit of competition).. there could be profiles on the various workers of the Learning Lab but also more in-depth pieces on the philosophical underpinnings of the Lab or case-study type pieces which application
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE1MDc4NjMzLDE4MzcyMTkyNTldfQ==
+eyJoaXN0b3J5IjpbLTY0NDI4NjQzMCwxODM3MjE5MjU5XX0=
 -->